Voters in the riding of Provencher have re-elected Conservative incumbent Ted Falk.

 While Provencher elected Liberal representatives from 1904 to 1957 and has voted Liberal when the party has seen surges of support nationally, the riding has been reliably Conservative for the last 60 years.
 It has never elected a New Democrat.
-The riding is currently represented by Tory Ted Falk, who won the seat after former Conservative MP Vic Toews and current Manitoba Court of Queen’s Bench judge resigned in 2013.
+Falk won the seat after former Conservative MP Vic Toews and current Manitoba Court of Queen’s Bench judge resigned in 2013.

 - Liberals: Trevor Kirczenow

 - Conservatives: Ted Falk (Incumbent)

 - Green: Janine Gibson

 The riding of Provencher is the southeastern portion of the province and includes the RMs of Springfield, Whitemouth, Reynolds, Richot, De Salaberry, and Moncalm.
 The riding also includes the towns of Niverville, St-Pierre-Jolys, Emerson, and the city of Steinbach.